How our classes work

 Students may chat with each other at the start and end of each class.
 Instructors retain control of the chat box during class sessions and usually turn off chat box visibility for students.
 All questions and comments are sent directly to the instructor and are usually answered live in session.

 Each class is recorded (audio and video) as a courtesy to those who must miss a session due to illness or emergency.
 Students who wish to review the material a second time are also welcome to view recordings.
-Recordings are in no way guaranteed, they available as a courtesy only.
+Recordings are in no way guaranteed, they are available as a courtesy only.
 If a recording is not avaible for some reason, students must move forward with syllabus assigned materials nevertheless.
-We keep recordings of our sessions available for 7 days after a session meets live.
+We keep recordings of our sessions available for 7 days after a session meets live only.
+If you neglect to view the recordings in a timely manner, we are not responsible and will not offer a refund.
+You wouldn't buy concert tickets, miss the concert, and expect the orchestra to wait on you, would you?
+We aren't as fabulous as an orchestra, but we sure try.